Carreau/phd-dissertation/parts/cells.rst

 ******
 ..
 2

+A particular type of cell I was interested in during my PhD is mouse oocyte.
 Oocyte are female germinal cells in the process of gametogenesis.
 Unlike somatic cells that undergoes symmetric division via mitosis  which will lead to two identical cells sharing the same genetic material, oocytes undergo a different process called meiosis.
-Meiosis in oocytes is a highly asymmetric process necessary for the specificity of the oocytes which are large haploid cells containing at the end of the meiosis only one chromosome of each pair that constitutes the genomes of a mouse.
+Meiosis in oocytes is a highly asymmetric process necessary for the specificity of the oocytes which are large haploid cells, containing at the end of the meiosis only one chromosome of each pair that constitutes the genetic material of a mouse.
 The second chromosome of each pair will be provided by the fertilisation of the oocyte by the male.

 The exact process of formation of oocyte can vary among species, we will